AlejaSD/konekta-backend/README.md

 # Getting Started with [Fastify-CLI](https://www.npmjs.com/package/fastify-cli)

+# Getting Started with this Project

-Welcome to Smackdown, a simple blogging platform built with Fastify, TypeScript, and pnpm.
+Welcome to this project, a simple blogging platform built with Fastify, TypeScript, and pnpm.
 This project was bootstrapped using Fastify-CLI and is designed to provide a fast, scalable backend for a blog with user authentication, post creation, and comment functionality.

 ## Project Description

-Smackdown is a backend for a personal blog system.
+This project is a backend for a personal blog system.
 It allows users to:
 - Register and log in to manage their accounts.
 - Create, update, and delete blog posts.
 - Comment on posts.